mohammadjoshaghani/DRO_E2E_MODEL/readme.md

 ![dro](assets/dro.svg)

+---
+The 8 pages summary of the approximately 108 page original thesis can be found from [this pdf](assets\MSc_sum.pdf).

+---

 ## Brief Introduction:
 This thesis discusses a data-driven decision making problem, in which the investors are seeking to create and protect their wealth by investing in financial institutions.
 Due to various